dvdzkwsk/react-redux-starter-kit/README.md

 Similar to `npm run test`, but will watch for changes and re-run tests; does not generate coverage reports.

 #### `npm run lint`
 Runs ESLint against all `.js` files in `~/src`.
 This used to be a webpack preloader, but the browser console output could get fairly ugly.
-If you want development-time linting, consider using an `eslint` plugin for your text editor.
+If you want development-time linting, consider using an ESLint plugin for your text editor.

 #### `npm run lint:tests`
 Lints all `.spec.js` files in of `~/tests`.